matisojka/fungo/README.md

 ## Disclaimer

 This library is work in progress.
-For now, you can use it on slices of integers.
+For now, you can use it on slices of integers and strings.
-There is no warranty that the API won't change.
+There is no warranty that the API won't change (it shouldn't, though)

 ## Usage